With geometrical glossy leaves on sculptural stems, here’s How to Grow a Bushier Chinese Money Plant for a futuristic and edgy indoor decor!

 Instead, it can stay put and support the rest of the plant to encourage bushy growth.
 And if you just don’t have ample sun, simply use grow lights.

-2. Propagating Pups
+2. Propagate Pups Together

 The mother plant, given all requirements are satisfied, will rapidly grow lush and full.
 But the best part is how quickly it produces pups that shoot up from the dirt with their own sets of tiny roots that go deep down.
-Now, for a bushier Chinese money plant, leave them be!
-And they’ll automatically give the parent plant plenty of girth as they grow.

 However, if you wish to move these pups to another sparse-looking pilea that isn’t the mother, gently cut these baby plants a few inches below the soil with some roots attached and stick them in a glass of water with dappled sunshine.
 Once you see the roots form, plant them around the target pilea after examining the pot size.